Commercial Construction Loans

 Commercial Construction Loans are available via the SBA 7a and SBA 504 programs for small and mid-sized businesses to build "owner occupied" commercial property from the ground up or to expand an existing building or facility.

-The 7a program is available up to $5 million* and the 504 program can accomodate projects up to and over $20 million.
+The 7a program is available up to $5 million and higher in some cases,* and the 504 program can accomodate projects up to and over $20 million.

-These loans are available for acquistion of land or buildings and the new construction of buildings as well as permanent financing - frequently without the need for a seperate constructon loan.
+These loans are available for acquistion of land or buildings and the new construction of buildings as well as permanent financing, and in the case of the 7a, without the need for a seperate constructon loan.

 "Owner Occupied" for ground up small business construction loans means your business initially occupies 60% or more of the new space.
 (51% if renovating an existing building).

-Commercial construction loans are available up to $5 million with 100% financing from select lenders for established businesses considering new construction of general purpose or multi-use buildings as well as doctors, dental practices, veterinary clinics, pharmacies, some quick service restaurants and franchises and numerous other types of businesses.
+Commercial construction loans are available up to at least $5 million with 100% financing from select lenders for established businesses considering new construction of a building.
+Many types of businesses are eligible including doctors, dental practices, veterinary clinics, pharmacies, daycare centers, preschools, some quick service restaurants and franchises and numerous other types of businesses.